heyjhude-0/Ride-Register-WindowsForm-App/README.md

   The admin can use this module to:
    - Record the information about the tricycle (model, plate number).
    - Attach a tricycle to a particular member/driver
-   - Display list of all Registered tricycles in a DataGrid View
+   - Display list of all Registered tricycles in a DataGridView

   This will ensure each tricycle has an owner/driver assigned.